Hiking Trails in Bend & Central Oregon

 6. Paulina/Newberry National Monument

 The Peter Skene Ogden Trail (named for Paulina Lakes 1826 discoverer) parallels the creek as it ascends 8.5 mile to Paulina Lodge at Newberry Crater.
 The trail can be hiked, biked, or horsed the whole length, but a 3 mile stretch in the middle starting at McKay Camp is a spectacular shorter hike.
 Newberry National Monument has too many splendors to list here.
-Be sure to pick up a national park brochure at the visitor center or at the entrance to the park.
+Be sure to pick up a national park brochure at the visitor center or at the entrance to the monument.

 7. Tumalo Falls